naitik2314/Streamlit-Cloud-Awake/README.md

 ## 🚀 Features

-- 🎯 **Random Text Selection**: Dynamically locates and highlights random visible text elements on the page.
+- 🎯 **Random Text Selection**: Dynamically locates and highlights random visible text elements on the page., to give the impression of active users
 - ⏲️ **Custom Intervals**: Re-visits the website at random intervals ranging from 6 to 24 hours.
 - 🖱️ **Realistic Interactions**: Mimics human interaction by scrolling to text elements and simulating mouse hover actions.
 - 🔧 **Robust and Flexible**: Handles hidden elements gracefully and works across any website with visible text.